Two houses and yairds in the town of Aberlady

 All this detail can be found in the legal document drawn up by George Heriot on that day, known as an ‘instrument of seisin’.
 There are two interesting things about this document.
 First, it is an account of a particular time, on a particular day, in a particular part of Aberlady, nearly 300 years ago, which in itself is quite compelling.
 Second, it tells us all sorts of things about what Aberlady – and Scotland – was like at the time, and how it has changed since.

-For starters, it‘s always refreshing to see the respect that Scottish society and the legal system accorded to women, who, like Elspeth Scott, retained their own surnames in marriage.
-In an earlier document from 1707, Adam Durham states that he has the ‘consent of Mrs Catherine St Clair my spouse’ and she is a signatory to the document (spelling her name with a ‘K’).
+It is always refreshing to see the respect accorded to women by Scottish society and the Scottish legal system.
+Wives, like Elspeth Scott, retained their own surnames in marriage.
+In an earlier document from 1707, Adam Durham feels obliged to make clear that he has the ‘consent of Mrs Catherine St Clair my spouse’, and she is a signatory to the document (spelling her name with a ‘K’).
 You see a similar thing in Scottish graveyards, where married women always have their own surnames.